 On top of a stand there are three small projectors.
-One of them emits white light, the second does not emit light, the third projects the image of a mushroom cloud.
+One of them emits white light (later when watching with attention the portrait of a soldier is appraised), the second projector does not emit light, the third projects the image of a mushroom cloud.
 The three rest on small rugs made of crochet.
 The whole goes back to the postwar period (spanish and international after Second War World), recalling the times of “total destruction”, as W.G.
 Sebald would say.
 Some time ago that another artist put in connection threads with postwar ―which meant for others, in other countries, independence, with its corollary of migrants―.
 This is the case of Céline Condorelli’s work “Il n’y a plus rien”, which could be seen in Murcia in 2010, in the old post office and telegraph office (the European biennial of contemporary art, itinerant).
-Two passes of confronted slides, projected on transparent sheets that multiply the light in a very bright way, show images of cotton production in Alexandria at the beginning of the 20th century, which will then be transported to Lancashire (England) for the production of yarn, confronted with a personal series that shows the flight from Egypt (anticipation of mass emigration occurred a few decades later).
+Two passes of confronted slides, projected on transparent sheets that multiply the light in a very bright way, showed images of cotton production in Alexandria at the beginning of the 20th century, which will then be transported to Lancashire (England) for the production of yarn, was confronted with a personal series that shows the flight from Egypt (anticipation of mass emigration occurred a few decades later).
 Uprooting and intimacy.
 The barbarism of the world from which only the memory of our grandmother doing crochet can save us.

 Although frictions and interference are sought, as it is expressly stated in the room sheet, the truth is that everything is so well amalgamated that it would say that it is the installation of a single artist.